-When you use an online program, you have much more flexibility.
+When you use an online bookkeeping program, you have much more flexibility.

 In some instances, you can set things up to track each site’s transactions separately as a separate class or segment.

-That way, you don’t have a chart of account or a P&L statement that is hundreds of lines long, spanning multiple pages in length.
+That way, you don’t have a chart of accounts or a Profit & Loss statement that is hundreds of lines long, spanning multiple pages in length.